Finding the Why

 The “5 Whys” technique offers several advantages for root cause analysis:

-1. Simplicity: The technique is straightforward to understand, making it accessible to individuals at all levels of an organization.
+- Simplicity: The technique is straightforward to understand, making it accessible to individuals at all organizational levels.

-3. Cost-effectiveness: The “5 Whys” technique requires minimal resources, making it a cost-effective approach to root cause analysis.
+- Cost-effectiveness: The “5 Whys” technique requires minimal resources, making it a cost-effective approach to identifying root causes.

 Tips for Effective Implementation